Cowra's Railway History

 To diesel shunting engines are on site to move things around when required these are ex-BHP D9 and ex NSW Water board "Planet".

 There are several large timber sleeping and sitting cars from the early 20th century on display as well as several assorted freight trucks and vans.

 After the depot opened in 1923 it was decided to construct a memorial to honour local railwaymen who gave their lives in the Great War 1914 - 18.
 After the Second World War more names were added.
 This memorial has recently been restored and is now a feature of the once award-winning gardens.
 When the society took over the depot these had deteriorated to weeds and knee-high grass, however while not quite up to their previous standard, the gardens are tranquil place to reflect on what was once an extremely important part of our transport history.

 The present day Lachlan Valley Railway Heritage Centre is not just a sterile, static museum, but rather a functioning rail facility where restoration and maintenance of locomotives and carriages is carried on in much the same and it has for over 90 years, albeit on a much smaller scale.

-Lachlan Valley Railway Heritage Centre is open 9:00 to 5:00 every day except Christmas Day
+Lachlan Valley Railway Heritage Centre is open from 10am to 4pm Thursday to Monday

 We're Committed To Keeping You Safe